smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 For more information, see the [Using App Services guide](Other SDL Features/Using App Services) and see the "Getting and Subscribing to Services" section.

 ### 3. Update Your Service's Data
 After your service is published, it's time to update your service data.
 First, you must send an `onAppServiceData` RPC notification with your updated service data.
-RPC notifications are different than RPC requests in that they will not receive a response from the connected head unit, and must use a different `SDLManager` method call to send.
+RPC notifications are different than RPC requests in that they will not receive a response from the connected head unit @![iOS], and must use a different `SDLManager` method call to send!@.

 !!!
 NOTE
 You should only update your service's data when you are the active service; service consumers will only be able to see your data when you are the active service.